CUH Logo

 Going home

-In most cases, if children recover well they can return home within four hours of surgery, if the doctor and nurses are happy.
+In most cases, if children recover well they can return home within three hours of surgery, if the doctor and nurses are happy.
 If your child is very small, they may be required to stay in overnight.

 Aftercare